Community and Impact Investing

 Other examples of pooled funds include:

 • CNote’s Flagship Fund, which works through CDFIs to support small business, affordable housing, and sustainable growth.
-4% return, no minimum investment, 30-month term.
+4% return, no minimum investment, 30-month term with quarterly liquidity options.

 Green Bonds and Notes